 College of the Desert is a member of the Desert Athletic Conference which includes the following colleges: Barstow College, Cerro Coso College, College of the Desert, Imperial Valley College, Mira Costa College, Mt.
 San Jacinto College, Palo Verde College, and Victor Valley College.
+Some teams also compete in larger host conferences.

-College of the Desert teams are represented in football, cross country, basketball, baseball, track, golf and tennis.
+College of the Desert teams are represented in football, cross country, basketball, baseball, track, golf and tennis, soccer, volleyball and softball.